MAlexJ/appointment_scheduler_rest_service/documentation/gradle/gradle.md

 ### Gradle

+Gradle is a build automation tool for multi-language software development.
+It controls the development process in the tasks of compilation and packaging to testing, deployment, and publishing

 #### Gradle Versions Plugin

 Displays a report of the project dependencies that are up-to-date, exceed the latest version found, have upgrades, or